For Parents Delivering Sons/Daughters to College, the Tough Farewell at the Dorm Is the Norm - NewsBreak

 For Parents Delivering Sons/Daughters to College, the Tough Farewell at the Dorm Is the Norm

-By Josh Stern, Vice President for Student Services and Dean of Students, Gwynedd Mercy University.
+By Josh Stern, the Vice President for Student Services and Dean of Students, Gwynedd Mercy University.

 Congratulations, parents!
 You have successfully guided your student through high school and navigated the rigorous college search process!
 Now it’s time to send him or her off to college.